 Receptionists are prepared to handle schedule changes, pricing questions, record transfers, prescription refill requests and more.
-They know which forms to use, where the charts are hiding and clients by name.
+They know which forms to use and where the charts are hiding.
+They remember the clients' names, preferences, and above all, idiosyncrasies.
+That's talent!

 They’re good with people

-It is their inherent ability to engage clients, on the phone or in person.
-They’ve got the small talk down to a science and they make each client’s pet feel special and unique.
-Once it is our turn, the client usually feels comfortable and ready for the appointment.
+It is a veterinary receptionist's inherent ability to engage clients, whether on the phone or in person that makes the real difference for people.
+They’ve got the small talk down to a science and they make each client and their pet feel special and unique.
+When they get to exam time, the client usually feels comfortable and ready for the appointment.

 They manage the phone

-We’ll definitely pick up the line when they’re busy, but having them take charge of the phone lines is amazing.
-Receptionists deal with the price shoppers, the confused and the just plain crazy.
+Hopefully the whole team is ready to pick up the line when it's ringing off the hook, but having the receptionist take charge of the phone lines is amazing.
+Receptionists deal with the price shoppers, the confused, and the ... questionable.
 They are the first line of defense and that is awesome!

 They handle the cash

-The last thing the medical staff cares to worry about is the money.
+The last thing the medical staff wants to worry about is the money.
 We greatly appreciate their enthusiasm to handle the monetary transactions.
 Swiping cards and maintaining the cash drawer is important.

-To all the veterinary receptionists out there, we thank you!
-We could not function without your skill and enthusiasm!
+To all the veterinary receptionists out there, thank you!
+Veterinary practices everywhere absolutely could not function without your skill, compassion, and enthusiasm!